 Dog and cat registration fees

-- part of a domestic animal business or applicable organisation, or
+- kept for breeding by the proprietor of a registered domestic animal business

 Applicable organisations are:

 - Australian National Cats Inc.

 - Dogs Victoria